Four-manifolds, geometries and knots: Solvable -groups

 The group $G(+)$ is the group of the 3-twist spin of the figure eight knot ($G(+)\cong\pi\tau_3 4_1$.)
-Although $G(-)$ is the group of a fibred 2-knot, by Theorem 14.4, it can be shown that no power of any weight element is central and so it is not the group of any twist spin.
-(This also follows from Theorem 16.4 above.)
+Although $G(-)$ is the group of a fibred 2-knot, by Theorem 14.4, it is not the group of any twist spin, by Theorem 16.4.
+We can also see this directly.